 For those living in Germany, there is a local speed test which is monitored by the government to ensure the ISPs adhere to speeds promised to clients.

-Once that is sorted you can shop for a good PC, laptop or other accessories – bearing in mind that performance depends on the specs of the machine you choose.
-This can include the quality of the network card built into your device that enables you to maximize on the broadband package’s top speeds.
+Once that is sorted you can shop for a good PC, laptop, or other accessories – bearing in mind that performance depends on the specs of the machine you choose.
+This can include the quality of the network card built into your device that enables you to maximize the broadband package’s top speeds.
 For more advice on choosing the right device that you need for optimum performance, give us a shout.

 Take a look at our resources page for a list of available software tools to help with communication and collaboration.
 Naturally, we all have our favourites so we will not advocate for one specifically.